 Below are the recent 15 hurricane season ACE records and the related number of hurricanes in that particular year.

-The highest ever ACE index calculated for a single storm in the North Atlantic Basin was Hurricane Ivan in 2004, with a generated ACE of 70.4.
+The highest-ever ACE index calculated for a single storm in the North Atlantic Basin was Hurricane Ivan in 2004, with a generated ACE of 70.4.
 The next two closest North Atlantic tropical storms were Hurricane Irma in 2017, with an ACE of 64.9, and Hurricane Isabel in 2003, with an ACE of 63.3.

-And many of those well-above-average years happened during the La Nina years.
-If we take a look through the last 20 years, 2020, 2017, 2010, 2008, 2005, etc. were all during La Nina or Neutral ENSO years.
+Many of those well-above-average years happened during the La Nina years.
+If we look through the last 20 years, 2020, 2017, 2010, 2008, 2005, etc., were all during La Nina or Neutral ENSO years.

 ACE in the Eastern/Central Pacific Basin